-White House Warriors: How the National Security Council Transformed the American Way of War is a revelatory history written with riveting DC insider detail.
+White House Warriors: How the National Security Council Transformed the American Way of War (W.W.
+Norton’s Liveright) is a revelatory history written with riveting DC insider detail.

 Combining extensive archival research with new interviews, White House Warriors: How the National Security Council Transformed the American Way of War demonstrates that knowing the NSC staff’s war stories is the only way to truly understand American foreign policy.
-As this essential account builds to the swift removal of National Security Advisor H.R.
-McMaster in 2018, we see the staff’s influence in President Donald Trump’s still chaotic administration and come to understand the role it might play in its aftermath.
+As this essential account builds to the stormy tenure of National Security Advisor John Bolton, we see why the book became a must read — and its lessons a central part of the conversation — around the collapse of the National Security Council under Donald Trump.

 Praise for White House Warriors

 “White House Warriors is a bottom-up history, told largely from the perspective of NSC staffers…Mr. Gans’s account makes us conclude that all too often its successes are a matter of luck and circumstance more than design.” – The Wall Street Journal